 That said, choosing high-RTP online slots is still a smart decision when all else is equal.
 The higher the RTP, the lower the house edge, which means you’re statistically giving up less to the casino in the long run.
 If you’re playing frequently or with a large bankroll, that difference can add up.
 It’s also worth noting that some casinos offer games with reduced RTP settings, so it’s important to play only at verified platforms, where transparent RTP disclosures are the norm.

-Myths About RTP in Online Slots
+Myths about RTP in Online Slots

 There are many misconceptions surrounding RTP in online slots, often fueled by misunderstandings of how the system works or misinformation spread among players.
 Some believe RTP can change during gameplay, while others think winning patterns are “due” based on how long a game has been played.
 These myths can lead players to make poor choices or have false expectations, ultimately affecting their experience and bankroll.